 Who places the turrets?

-The turrets are tripods with a narrow base and a very high center of gravity.
+- The turrets are tripods with a narrow base and a very high center of gravity.
 If Chell is the only one alive, and GLaDOS has run at least one other person through the course since the neurotoxin incident, how are the turrets set up?
-They only have three limbs, and their entire upper body is one piece, so if they tried to lift one leg to tilt another turret upright, they would fall over, and they couldn't climb upright on their own.
-Heck, they couldn't even walk without constantly adjusting their center of gravity in a controlled fall, like humans do.

-I always did wonder why she would have turrets placed in closed rooms in service tunnels...
-Did she think the neurotoxins wouldn't work?
+- Why would GLaDOS have turrets placed in closed rooms in service tunnels... did she think the neurotoxins wouldn't work?

-What was up with the "victory candescence", anyway?
-I mean, you've got your test subject testing out your neat portal gun, you've been nothing but helpful to her (well, except for making her destroy the companion cube, but even that could be forgiven with time), and then you put your test subject (and that portal gun you've been testing, btw) into an easily-escaped death trap.
+- For the most part, Chell was complacent in following GLaDOS's orders, even when destroying the companion cube.
+Then, GLaDOS puts her (and the portal gun; true she says it can survive but she'd still need to retrieve it somehow) into an easily-escaped death trap.
 Thereby giving Chell the motivation to tear you apart and destroy you.
 Didn't she realize that she could have avoided all this if she had just given you the cake as promised and let you go on your merry way?
-Either this is all some kind of plan on the part of GLaDOS, or she is an enormous idiot.
+Either this is all some kind of plan on the part of , or she is an enormous idiot.

 The Morality Core and incinerating Chell

 - If the morality core prevents GLaDOS from harming you (presumably), and if she is in control of the facility, how is it that she was trying to incinerate you?
 Surely the morality core would prevent that?

 - Perhaps the Morality Core doesn't prevent her from putting you in dangerous situations, but only prevents her from directly trying to kill you.